Bevia/CppChallenges/DataStructures/DeserializedBinaryTree/README.md

 Deserialization involves reconstructing the binary tree from the string representation.

+      1
+     / \
+    2   3
+       / \
+      4   5

+Pre-order Traversal

+In pre-order traversal, we visit nodes in the order: root, left subtree, right subtree.
+Step-by-Step Serialization

+    Visit Root (1)
+        Append 1 to the result.
+        Serialized string so far: 1

+    Visit Left Subtree of Root (1)
+        Root of left subtree is 2.
+        Append 2 to the result.
+        Serialized string so far: 1 2

+    Visit Left Subtree of Node (2)
+        Left child of 2 is null.
+        Append # to represent null.
+        Serialized string so far: 1 2 #

+    Visit Right Subtree of Node (2)
+        Right child of 2 is null.
+        Append # to represent null.
+        Serialized string so far: 1 2 # #

+    Visit Right Subtree of Root (1)
+        Root of right subtree is 3.
+        Append 3 to the result.
+        Serialized string so far: 1 2 # # 3

+    Visit Left Subtree of Node (3)
+        Root of left subtree is 4.
+        Append 4 to the result.
+        Serialized string so far: 1 2 # # 3 4

+    Visit Left Subtree of Node (4)
+        Left child of 4 is null.
+        Append # to represent null.
+        Serialized string so far: 1 2 # # 3 4 #

+    Visit Right Subtree of Node (4)
+        Right child of 4 is null.
+        Append # to represent null.
+        Serialized string so far: 1 2 # # 3 4 # #

+    Visit Right Subtree of Node (3)
+        Root of right subtree is 5.
+        Append 5 to the result.
+        Serialized string so far: 1 2 # # 3 4 # # 5

+    Visit Left Subtree of Node (5)
+        Left child of 5 is null.
+        Append # to represent null.
+        Serialized string so far: 1 2 # # 3 4 # # 5 #

+    Visit Right Subtree of Node (5)
+        Right child of 5 is null.
+        Append # to represent null.
+        Serialized string so far: 1 2 # # 3 4 # # 5 # #

+Serialized Tree: 1 2 # # 3 4 # # 5 # #
+Deserialized Tree: 1 2 # # 3 4 # # 5 # #

 ## Explanation
 TreeNode Structure: The TreeNode struct represents a node in the binary tree with a value (val), and pointers to the left and right children.